Affiliate Disclosure

 The single most important choice a beginner makes here.
 A dual-action (DA) polisher oscillates in a random orbit — forgiving, low-heat, and very hard to damage paint with.
 A rotary spins in one fixed circle: it cuts far faster but builds heat and will burn through clear coat or leave holograms if you’re not experienced.
 Unless you’re correcting for a living, buy a DA.
 Every machine we recommend above except the Makita is a DA for exactly this reason.

-We ran each machine through real corrections on swirled panels and full cars, judging four things: correction ability (how quickly and evenly it removes swirls), ease and safety (how beginner-friendly and forgiving it is), ergonomics (vibration, weight, balance over a long session), and value and durability (price against build and warranty).
+We analyzed each machine across thousands of owner reviews and detailer feedback on real corrections, weighing four things: correction ability (how quickly and evenly it removes swirls), ease and safety (how beginner-friendly and forgiving it is), ergonomics (vibration, weight, balance over a long session), and value and durability (price against build and warranty).
 Prices were current at time of writing.
-We bought or long-term-tested what we rank.
+We rank only what the reviews back up.

 The Polishers, Reviewed